LennisNgugi/RSS-News-Feed/README.md

 # RSS-News-Feed
-RSS New Feed for Raspberry PI new article added every 10 seconds
+RSS News Feed for Raspberry PI new article is added every 10 seconds

 ![](NewFeed.JPG)